 - 6.3 Budget holders have the authority to authorise requisitions, but may only authorise requisitions for items that are chargeable to their budget.
-The College Finance Manager shall maintain a register of authorised signatories for requisitioning purposes.
-Any changes to the authorities to sign must be notified to the College Finance Manager immediately. - 6.4 Orders shall not be placed by authorised officers unless: - i) the costs are covered by the budget; - ii) the appropriate selection, contract and tender requirements have been complied with. - 6.5 Budget holders in requisitioning orders shall pay due regard to economy and efficiency when making arrangements for the purchase of supplies, goods, equipment and services.
+The Head of Finance shall maintain a register of authorised signatories for requisitioning purposes.
+Any changes to the authorities to sign must be notified to the Head of Finance immediately. - 6.4 Orders shall not be placed by authorised officers unless: - i) the costs are covered by the budget; - ii) the appropriate selection, contract and tender requirements have been complied with. - 6.5 Budget holders in requisitioning orders shall pay due regard to economy and efficiency when making arrangements for the purchase of supplies, goods, equipment and services.